Gain the confidence and tools needed to hone in on your ideas and make your home complete.

 ✅ There are a lot of neutral tones found in color.
 Sure, you have white, creme, gray, and taupe neutrals, but do you ever think of navy and olive as neutrals?
 Maybe blush and aqua?
 There are plenty of pigmented colors that I see as neutrals in a palette.
 They coordinate well with endless other colors, and they tend to tone even the most bold schemes down to ease your eye across a room.

 ✅ Full color spectrum representation.
 I’m talking warms to cools, reds to blues, and everything in between.
 This is not a literal assignment to get a rainbow in every space.
 This is an awareness that as you add warm tones of wood, you need to balance them with cool tones of metals.
 As you add in blues and greens, you incorporate a bit of soft pink or poppy to offset and provide fully thought through interest.

 ✅ Don’t overthink color.
 I mean, think about it A LOT to understand what you gravitate towards, and then stop thinking about the nitty gritty details.
 Test your ideas.
 Start with a neutral base of varying values (dark to light) larger scale items that are less likely to be swapped out over time.
 Add to them with colorful accessories.
 Some may be bold, some may be subtle, all the better through layers that you love.

 👉🏻TAP REPLY with your current “color scheme”.
 Are you Neutral Nancy?
 Blue & White Whitney?
 Green & Gray Grace?
 Every color under the sun Sally?
 I’m desperate to know!

 SHOP THE MMDH LOOK

-I love the hunt for diamonds in the rough, the art of styling unexpected combinations that speak to you, the process of curating a home that basically gives you a massive hug as you walk in the door.
-Thanks for being here, so I can guide you through the glorious process of making your house feel like HOME!
+I love the hunt for diamonds in the rough, the art of styling unexpected combinations that speak to you, and the process of helping you curate a home that basically gives you a massive hug as you walk in the door.